 Copyright © Nucleus Medical Media, Inc.

-Other factors that may increase your risk of infection include:
+Factors that may increase a child's risk include:

-There is no vaccine to prevent bronchiolitis.
-There are some medications that may lessen the risk of bronchiolitis by respiratory syncytial virus (RSV) .
-RSV is a virus which causes more than half of all cases of bronchiolitis.
-This preventative medication is usually given to high-risk babies.
-It is given monthly during high risk RSV season.
+There is no vaccine to prevent bronchiolitis itself.
+There are some medications that may lessen the risk of bronchiolitis by respiratory syncytial virus (RSV):

 Family Doctor—American Academy of Family Physicians